aaronengland/time_series_forecasting/README.md

 ## What Is Time Series Forecasting?

 A **time series** is simply a sequence of data points collected over time.
-Examples include daily stock prices, monthly sales figures, or — in our case — monthly employee attrition rates.
+Examples include daily stock prices, monthly sales figures, or — in this case — monthly employee attrition rates.

 **Time series forecasting** is the process of using historical time-ordered data to predict future values.
 Unlike other machine learning problems where data points are independent, time series data has a crucial property: **order matters**.
 What happened last month tells you something about what will happen next month.